-Red Flags When Buying a Classic Car on CL
+Red Flags When Buying a Classic Car on Craigslist

-So, someone may have done this story already, but here are some observations I have made in regard to looking for classic cars for sale on Craigslist, i.e., "buyer beware" kind of stuff.
+Here are some observations I have made while looking for classic cars for sale on Craigslist.

-Seems obvious that if the picture of the car you're looking at in a CL ad looks like a hunk of junk, it probably is.
-But be cautious if you think it looks good, and ask yourself, are you looking at everything in that picture?
+Seems obvious that if the picture of the car you're looking at in a Craigslist ad looks like a hunk of junk, it probably is.
+But be cautious—if you think it looks good, ask yourself: Are you looking at everything in that picture?

-Is the car in the picture taken at a distance?
-Like a good 20 feet away?
-Maybe at that distance you won't notice paint blemishes or rust issues.
+Is the car in the picture taken at a distance, like a good 20 feet away?
+Maybe at that distance, you won't notice paint blemishes or rust issues.
 Could it be the seller is just bad at taking pictures?
-Could be, but always remember that the obvious isn't always so obvious, it's not like cameras are a new thing, or even digital cameras for that matter; lousy pictures are probably taken that way on purpose.
+Could be, but always remember that the obvious isn't always so obvious.
+It's not like cameras are a new thing—lousy pictures are probably taken that way on purpose.

-I've actually seen this (not a joke): the picture of the car for sale shows it on the back of a tow truck, or only partially covered by a dirty, rotted tarp.
+I've actually seen this: the car that's for sale is shown on the back of a tow truck, or only partially covered by a dirty, rotted tarp.
 Maybe you're looking for a car that has sat for decades, doesn't run, and needs a truckload of work, but never blow off what these things mean.

 Key Phrases and What They Really Mean